extavourlab/TransgenerationalEffectOfNutrition/README.md

 ## Funding

-This work was funded and supported by the National Institute of Health (NIH).
+This work was supported by NIH grant R01HD073499 to CGE.
+JD was partially supported by NIH Supplement 3R01HD073499-03S1.